New-look Competitive Play Calendar launches 2022 summer with Universal Tennis

 From 1 January 2022, the UTR Rating will be integrated across the Competitive Play calendar to help determine a player’s ability and to help players, parents and coaches to better identify the events and leagues best aligned to the player’s level.

 The UTR Rating will be incrementally introduced into selected Inter-Club, League and Team Tennis offerings throughout 2022 as the National Ratings System is gradually phased out.

 “We are excited to expand our partnership with Tennis Australia making the UTR Rating the official ratings solution for tennis in Australia.
-The UTR Rating continues to be the gold-standard and we look forward to working with the great team at Tennis Australia to continue to build on the momentous growth of the sport by making the game more enjoyable through level-based play,” Universal Tennis Chairman & CEO Mark Leschly said.
+The UTR Rating continues to be the gold-standard and we look forward to working with the great team at Tennis Australia to continue to build on the momentous growth of the sport by making the game more enjoyable through level-based play,” said Universal Tennis Chairman and CEO Mark Leschly.